 The high accuracy of HTMA is explained, along with corroborating lab data, in the orthomolecular.org article referenced below.
 Additionally, this article provides an excellent background summary into the fraudulent and malicious attempts that have gone in to suppressing HTMA: http://www.westonaprice.org/health-topics/soy-alert/hair-apparent-the-case-of-the-quackbuster/

-An unfortunate practice that has further hindered the broader acceptance of HTMA is that a large number of practitioners of one 'HTMA school' are also led to suggest dogmatic views of religion, sexuality, etc on to their clients, and this clearly has shed unnecessary negative light on HTMA as a whole and gives ammunition to those who call it quackery.
+An unfortunate practice that has further hindered the broader acceptance of HTMA is that a large number of practitioners of one of the biggest 'HTMA / nutritional balancing' schools are led to suggest dogmatic views of religion, sexuality, etc on to their clients, and this has done widescale damage on the reputation and validity of HTMA as a whole, and provides ample ammunition to those who call it quackery.
 Such dogmatic views have nothing to do with authentic HTMA and only dilute the nutritional and health value that HTMA provides.